 The study load is the equivalent of 5 ECTS.
 Each student should arrange with his/her university coordinator or study advisor whether the course can be a part of the existing curriculum.
 After successful completion of the course, the KNIR provides a certificate mentioning study load and evaluation.
 Dutch and Italian language skills are not required; however, English is the course language.
 The assessment and grading are based on:

 2. active participation, including presention and discussions (30%);

 3. final essay (50%).

 Tuition and lodging at the KNIR is free for selected participants from the above-mentioned Dutch universities.
 Personal expenses, including meals, are not included.
-Students receive a €100 reimbursement of their expenses for travelling to Rome after a successful completion of this course.
+Students, enrolled in one of our partner universities receive a €100 reimbursement of their expenses for travelling to Rome after a successful completion of this course.